PubDe/COVID-data-Districs/README.md

 5. **Cases:** The number of COVID-19 cases reported.
 6. **District:** The district in Sri Lanka where the cases were recorded.

-**__Important Note:__ the column "Day" NOT shows the number of cases recorded in that date.
+**_Important Note:_ The column "Day" NOT shows the number of cases recorded in that date.
 It only mention the day which the data was recorded.**

 ## Usage